 Is the Float U Sectional too big for most homes?

 For many rooms, yes.
-It works best when the living room is large enough that walkways stay clear even with a room-defining footprint.
+It works best when the living room is large enough that walkways stay clear even with a room-defining footprint, which is why it fits more naturally into the same conversation as the better U-shaped sectionals than as a general small-space sectional.

 How noticeable is movement when two people share it?

 It is moderate.
-Jenna and Ethan could feel shifts when sitting close, but the wide seating area makes it easy to spread out and minimize disturbance.
+In our testing, close sitters could feel shifts, but the wide seating area makes it easy to spread out and reduce the effect.

 What is the biggest maintenance challenge?

 Seams, channels, and corners.
-They look great, but they collect lint and crumbs faster than flatter, simpler upholstery shapes.
+They look great, but they collect lint and crumbs faster than flatter upholstery, so shoppers who prioritize lower upkeep should compare that trade-off with a more easy-to-clean sofa.